-However, the New PPM also incorporates phrasing that examiners should consider informal action when "escalation" beyond a citation of a violation or documentation of an issue in an Matter Requiring Attention (MRA) is otherwise warranted.6 The term "escalation" refers to the agency's ability to terminate and replace an existing enforcement action with a more comprehensive or severe action, as discussed below in Section X.7
+However, the New PPM also suggests that examiners consider informal action when "escalation" beyond a citation of a violation or documentation of an issue in a Matter Requiring Attention ("MRA") is otherwise warranted.11 The term "escalation" refers to the agency's ability to terminate and replace an existing enforcement action with a more comprehensive or severe action, as discussed below in Section X.12

 Notably, the New PPM expands the list of "informal enforcement actions" to include certain enforcement actions that are required to be made public.
-Informal enforcement actions generally involved non-public actions, such as Commitment Letters and Memorandums of Understanding (MOUs).
-However, the New PPM expands the list of informal enforcement actions to include Operating Agreements, which are "written agreements" within the meaning of 12 U.S.C. § 1818, as well as "conditions imposed in writing" within the meaning of 12 U.S.C. § 1818.
-Both written agreements and conditions imposed in writing generally must be publicly disclosed under § 1818.
-However, while these agreements were not previously categorized as informal enforcement actions in the Former PPM, the substantive requirements for publicizing these agreements under § 1818 has not changed, nor has the presumption that other informal actions should remain non-public.
+Informal enforcement actions generally involved non-public actions, such as Commitment Letters and Memorandums of Understanding ("MOUs").
+However, the New PPM expands the list of informal enforcement actions to include Operating Agreements,13 which are "written agreements" within the meaning of 12 U.S.C. § 1818, as well as "conditions imposed in writing" within the meaning of 12 U.S.C. § 1818.14 Both written agreements and conditions imposed in writing generally must be publicly disclosed under § 1818.
+However, while these agreements were not previously categorized as informal enforcement actions in the Former PPM, the substantive requirements for publicizing these agreements under § 1818 have not changed, nor has the presumption that other informal actions should remain non-public.